Charlie and the Chocolate Factory (franchise)

-Charlie and the Chocolate Factory is a media franchise based on the 1964 novel of the same name by British author Roald Dahl.
-It includes two books, two live-action theatrical films, two video games, and a ride.
+Charlie and the Chocolate Factory is a media franchise based on the 1964 novel of the same name by the British author Roald Dahl.
+It includes two novels, three live-action theatrical films, three video games and miscellaneous other properties, such as touring musicals and theatrical adaptations, various merchandise and defunct amusement park ride.

-Books
+Novels

 Charlie and the Chocolate Factory (1964)

-Charlie and the Chocolate Factory is a children's book by British author Roald Dahl.
-The story features the adventures of young Charlie Bucket inside the chocolate factory of eccentric chocolatier Willy Wonka.
+Charlie and the Chocolate Factory is a children's novel by the British author Roald Dahl.
+The story features the adventures of young Charlie Bucket inside the chocolate factory of the eccentric chocolatier Willy Wonka.
 Charlie and the Chocolate Factory was first published in the United States by Alfred A. Knopf, Inc. in 1964 and in the United Kingdom by George Allen & Unwin in 1967.

 Charlie and the Great Glass Elevator (1972)

 Charlie and the Great Glass Elevator is the sequel to Charlie and the Chocolate Factory, continuing the story of Charlie Bucket and Willy Wonka as they travel in the Great Glass Elevator.
 Charlie and the Great Glass Elevator was first published in the United States by Alfred A. Knopf in 1972, and in the United Kingdom by George Allen & Unwin in 1973.